AcademySoftwareFoundation/tac/gsoc/README.md

 GitHub:     https://github.com/AcademySoftwareFoundation/OpenColorIO <br>
 Skills/knowledge relevant to the project: C++11, CMake, color science

+Mentor suggestions: Patrick Hodoul, Doug Walker, Michael Dolan

 **Project Ideas**:

-* Add Metal, Vulcan, or CUDA language support to GPU renderer
+* Add Metal, Vulkan, or CUDA language support to GPU renderer
     - The OCIO Processor currently supports rendering color transforms on a GPU with GLSL (OpenGL), HLSL (DirectX), or CG.
 With Apple deprecating OpenGL support and the availability of several additional high-performance GPU computing platforms, we desire to add shader language support for one or more of these to expand the capability and reach of OCIO.
 This will also be a critical need for OCIO to maintain full cross-platform support.
-    - Mentor suggestion: Patrick Hodoul
     - Special skills: Familiar with C++, shader development, and implementing graphics APIs.